WeiserFox/blog/README.md

 It was made on django...
 To run the program:
 1. Generate a secret key and insert in into setting.py
-2. Write "python3 manage.py runserver"
+2. Write "python3 manage.py runserver" inside the blog/shop/shop folder
 Done!